awrodriguez-sfsu/GeoCodingChallange/README.md

 I chose to do so because I wanted a challenge and several people that I know have been clamoring on about how awesome it is.

-The API is build as the background of this project and can be accessed by going to www.awrodriguez.com/list

-It can take several different get parameters depending on what information you want.
+This API can take several different get parameters depending on what information you want.

 ?address=<address>

 ?lat=37.7&lng=-122.3

-it also handles an optional ?distance parameter that wil default to 20
+it also handles an optional ?distance parameter that will default to 20

 I ended up having to add another functionality to get a specific property from a list when I needed it in the front end.

-/list/property/:id
+/property/:id

 The UI is built on top of this API and I decided to go with a single page app mostly because I have never done one.